Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 Try and get rid of it, right?

-The next time someone spits out their nasty, negative, unbecoming comments, understand that the poison is theirs.
+So Harv recommends that the next time someone spits out their nasty, negative, unbecoming comments, understand that the poison is theirs

 Arguing with them suggests you're trying to feed them their own poison.